cuhkfractal/cuhkfractal.github.io/index.md

 # Graduate Seminars

 This is an experimental page for the records of *graduate seminars* organized by \href{De-Jun Feng}{https://www.math.cuhk.edu.hk/~djfeng/}.
-This series of seminars preferring the research interests of the [group](/about/) will normally be held in the afternoons at 9:30 HKT LSB 219.
+This series of seminars preferring the research interests of the [group](/about/) will normally be held in Friday afternoons at LSB 219.
 All the files and resources are and shall be purely for academic use.
 All are welcome.

 # Upcoming
 ## 2023